jess-belliveau/get-unc-folder-acls/README.md

 ## SYNOPSIS

-Gets and counts members of a group caught as a unique ACL containing ASIAPAC in its name
+Gets and counts members of a group caught as a unique ACL containing user provided domain in its name

 ## PARAMETER